Gurjantsingh1/GSinghBooks/GSinghBooks/README.txt

 after that i updated all database and then i push to git hub to save my file
-12:00 then i created a new folder Repository
+12:00 then i created a new folder Repository and then created IRepository.cs and then inserted all data given in notes
+12:30
+after that i created categoryRepository and inserted all data and similar created ISP_CALL and SP_CALL and make changes in SP_CALL
+1:00
+and then created unitofwork.cs after completing unitofwork make a link in startup.cs afterwards in Admin controller created Categorycontroller and then created category in Views and make Index.cshtml in it to give cs to category file.